dave45678/dnd-headlines/README.md

-# Android Basics Nanodegree Project #7 - Build a Book Listing App
+# Android Basics Nanodegree Project #8 - Build a News Listing App
 PROMPT: Create a News feed app which gives a user regularly updated news from the internet related to a particular topic, person, or location.